 - GASB issued Statement No. 91, Conduit Debt Obligations, issued May 2019.
 The object of Statement No. 91 is to establish a single method of reporting conduit debt obligations by issuers to eliminate diversity in practice.
 The requirements of this Statement are effective for periods beginning after December 15, 2020 as originally established, however GASB Statement No. 95 allows governments to postpone implementation for one year.
-The Center does not have conduit debt obligations for the fiscal year ending June 30, 2021.
-Should management decision obligate the district to conduit debt in the future, the Center will evaluate the impact and report the debt accurately according to the Statement. - GASB issued Statement No. 92, Omnibus 2020, issued January 2020.
+The Center does not have conduit debt obligations for the fiscal year ending June 30, 2022.
+Should management decision obligate the Center to conduit debt in the future, the Center will evaluate the impact and report the debt accurately according to the Statement. - GASB issued Statement No. 92, Omnibus 2021, issued January 2020.
 The object of Statement No. 92 is to address a variety of topics to enhance comparability in accounting and financial reporting and improve consistency of authoritative literature by addressing practice issues that have been identified during implementation and application of certain GASB Statements.
 The requirements of this Statement are effective for periods beginning after June 15, 2021 as originally established, however GASB Statement No. 95 allows governments to postpone implementation for one year.
-The Center is currently evaluating the impact that these new standards may have on its financial statements.
+The Center has implemented Statement No. 92 effective for the period ending June 30, 2022.